 Today we will head to Kyoto for a very special day indeed.
-Today Emperor Akihito of Japan is set to abdicate his throne to his son Prince Fumihito.
-This will mark the end of the Heisei Period and should offer us several festivities to attend in Kyoto.
+Today Emperor Akihito of Japan is set to abdicate his throne to his son Prince Naruhito.
+As ceremonies will mark the day all over Japan it should offer us several festivities to attend in Kyoto.
 More plans are in the making, so return to this page often to see what we will offer up this day.

 If needed however, after we reach our hotel we will take the short walk to the Hongan-ji temple which was built by Toyotomi Hideyoshi in 1591 and perhaps see the remains of his actual palace the Jurakudai.
 Regardless, these beautiful temples have a rich history in feudal Japan and later Tokugawa Ieyasu encouraged a rivalry between two Buddhist factions causing the creation of two Honganji temples… Nishi Honganji and Higashi Honganji… The area demonstrates just how important religion was to the spirit and politics of the samurai.

 We will then venture to the Teramachi and Shin Kyogoku Shopping arcades.
 If you need to pick up some added souvenirs now is the time.
 Contained here is also the Nishiki Market – another famous Japanese market and a perfect place to see Japanese fish for sale along with candies and many restaurants.

 We have something special planned for you this afternoon.
 If we have time we will hunt for the best sword shops in Japan.
 You might want to bring your cheque book however, some of the prices are not for the faint of heart.
 We will fill in the details of this last day in Kyoto shortly…